-Gautam Tewari (Co-creator of Trezi) shared his insights with young designers and architecture students, in an extremely informative lecture on the ‘Emerging Relevance of Virtual Technology in Architecture’.
+Gautam Tewari (Co-Founder & Chief Product Officer of Trezi) shared his insights with young designers and architecture students, in an extremely informative lecture on the ‘Emerging Relevance of Virtual Technology in Architecture’.

 You can watch the recording here:

 Here are some of the questions from the session:

 1. There is a notion that VR technology is expensive.
 Please comment on that.
 How can smaller firms/young architects plug-in Trezi for their workflows?

 Ans: Honestly speaking, VR technology is not expensive anymore.
 With Trezi, it’s Rs.
 10,000 per month and, with the annual subscription, it drops down further to Rs.
 8,000.
 Our data shows that smaller firms are adapting Trezi equally in their workflows, along with larger firms.
 The platform offers smooth connectivity and visualization, thus enabling flexible usage.
 Its adaptability is necessary to eliminate cost and time overruns, caused by gaps in communication, fragmented workflows and multiple inefficiencies in how we collaborate, especially in the AEC industry.

 - Are there any particular stipulations for the hardware or system specifications for Trezi?
 Could we add the specific details of the graphic card and GPU required to give a better idea?
 What software is compatible with it?